rogoran/transferValuationProject/README.md

 Even if there is a big difference between the actual and predicted value for most players, there are some reasonably close predictions like the first and last prediction.

 ## How-to-run
+Both the prediction and monitoring app are hosted on huggingface with SDK-versions 4.7.1 and 4.10.0 respectively.
+The necessary Python libraries are gradio, requests, hopsworks, joblib, pandas, scikit-learn for both huggingface apps.

+The backend pipelines and the frontend app is set to update once every year with Github workflows.
+The workflows can be run manually.
+However, if it is run earlier than the new season (new year) it will only retrain the model on the same data used in the already uploaded model.

+In order to run the various pipelines, please download the “requirements.txt” and run “pip install -r requirements.txt” to fetch and install the necessary libraries.
+Python version 3.10.0 was used for this project but will also work for Python version 3.9.x